mason-cds-intro-comput-sci/homework-1-rail-trail/README.md

 Instructions
 ------------

-Use the R Markdown file `homework_1.Rmd` to do your work when completing the questions below.
-Be sure to save, commit, and push (upload) frequently to Github so that you have incremental snapshots of your work.
-When you're done, follow the [**How to submit** section](#how-to-submit) below to setup a Pull Request, which will be used for feedback.
+Use the R Markdown file `homework_1.Rmd` to do your work and write-up when completing the questions below.
+Remember to fill in your name at the top of the R Markdown document and be sure to save, commit, and push (upload) frequently to Github so that you have incremental snapshots of your work.
+When you’re done, follow the [How to submit](#how-to-submit) section below to setup a Pull Request, which will be used for feedback.

 -   Remember that the point of us using RMarkdown documents is to combine code and writeups!
 Each block of R code should have some sort of explanation or justification using full sentences.